platformio/platformio-core/docs/userguide/cmd_run.rst

 .. option::
     --upload-port

-Upload port of embedded board.
+Custom upload port of embedded board.
 To print all available ports use :ref:`cmd_device` command.

 If upload port is not specified, PlatformIO will try to detect it automatically.